Shopify/slate/packages/slate-sections-plugin/README.md

 # @shopify/slate-sections-plugin

 This plugin handles exporting the source sections folder to the dist path.
-There are 3 supported sections folder structures.
-You may structure your sections folder such that it exists of simply liquid templates which will get copied into the build.
-You may separate your schema from your liquid by creating a folder for your section, and to build on this you may further separate your translations into a locales folder.
-The structures are explained in more depth further below.
+There are 2 supported sections folder structures.

 The dist and source path for the plugin is determined by the slate config and can be overwritten by modifying the config values `paths.theme.src.sections` and `paths.theme.dist.sections`

 ## Basic Sections Structure

+You may structure your sections folder such that it exists of simply liquid templates which will get copied into the build.

 ```bash
 ./sections